-Unsolicited Grant Service (UGS): This service is oriented for the support of real-time service flows that generate fixed- size data packets on a periodic basis (CBR-like services), such as T1/E1, VoIP or videoconference.
-At the beginning of the connection setup, a SS indicates the BS about its requirements for this service, such as grant size (G), grant interarrival time ( $\lambda$ ), tolerated grant jitter (j) and Poll bit.
+Unsolicited Grant Service (UGS): This service supports real-time service flows that generate fixed-size data packets on a periodic basis (CBR-like services), such as T1/E1, VoIP or videoconferencing.
+At the beginning of the connection setup, a SS transmits its requirements to the BS, such as grant size (G), grant interarrival time (λ), tolerated grant jitter (j) and Poll bit.
 The UGS service also includes Activity Detection (AD) to examine the flow state.
-If the state is inactive, then the UGS-AD Service sets the Poll bit to 1 and provides periodically a unicast transmission opportunity (utxop), in which a SS can indicate the BS to reestablish its UGS service, thus saving bandwidth.
+If the state is inactive, then the UGS-AD Service sets the Poll bit to 1 and periodically provides a unicast transmission opportunity (utxop), in which a SS can tell the BS to reestablish its UGS service, thus saving bandwidth.

 Real-Time Polling Service (rtPS): This service is oriented for real-time service flows that generate variable size data packets on a periodic basis (VBR-like services), such as MPEG video streams.
 The rtPS service offers periodic utxop, which meet the flow's real-time needs and allow the SS to specify the size of the desired channel reservation.
-A SS should indicate to the BS at the beginning of the session about its requirements for this service, such as polling interval ( $\lambda$ ) and tolerated poll jitter (j).
+A SS should indicate to the BS at the beginning of the session about its requirements for this service, such as polling interval (λ) and tolerated poll jitter (j).

 Non Real-Time Polling Service (nrtPS): This type of service is like the rtPS, however polling will typically occur at a much lower rate and may not necessarily be periodic.
-This applies to applications that have no requirement for a real time service but may need an assured high level of bandwidth.
+This applies to applications that have no requirement for real time service but may need an assured high level of bandwidth.
 An example of this may be bulk data transfer (via FTP) or an Internet gaming application.
-The parameters required for this service are the polling interval ( $\lambda$ ), minimum and maximum sustained data rate.
+The parameters required for this service are the polling interval (λ), along with the minimum and maximum sustained data rate.